Massachusetts Agency on Aging senior assistance programs.

 The Massachusetts Meals on Wheels program can deliver food and/or a hot lunch to homebound, vulnerable disabled and seniors who are unable to provide for themselves.
 Special meals may be offered for people with dietary considerations or chronic health conditions.
 Food is offered for individuals over 60 years old who are unable to prepare their own food and who are homebound.

 At the same time the meal is delivered, the senior will be checked up on, so it helps reduce isolation.
 Many Meals on Wheels programs will ask for a nominal fee for the food; however it may not be required.
+There are also free groceries and food programs for senior citizens who are on Medicare, as they need nutritional support.
+Find free food for seniors on Medicare.

 Money Management will help seniors obtain financial security.
 The Area Agency on Aging program realizes that monthly bill paying and budgeting services can overwhelm the elderly.